-Ir nportant things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Please refer to Section 3, How You Get Care , for information on covered professional providers and other healthcare professionals. • Be sure to read Section 4, Your Costs for Covered Services , for valuable information about how cost-sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • We base payment on whether a facility or a healthcare professional bills for the services or supplies.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Please refer to Section 3, How You Get Care, for information on covered professional providers and other healthcare professionals. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - We base payment on whether a facility or a healthcare professional bills for the services or supplies.
 You will find that some benefits are listed in more than one Section of the brochure.
-This is because how they are paid depends on what type of provider or facility bills for the service. • The services listed in this Section are for the charges billed by a physician or other healthcare professional for your medical care.
-See Section 5(c) for charges associated with the facility (i.e., hospital or other outpatient facility, etc.). • Benefits for certain self-injectable drugs are limited to once per lifetime per therapeutic category of drugs when obtained from a covered provider other than a pharmacy under the pharmacy benefit.
+This is because how they are paid depends on what type of provider or facility bills for the service. - The services listed in this Section are for the charges billed by a physician or other healthcare professional for your medical care.
+See Section 5(c) for charges associated with the facility (i.e., hospital or other outpatient facility, etc.). - Benefits for certain self-injectable drugs are limited to once per lifetime per therapeutic category of drugs when obtained from a covered provider other than a pharmacy under the pharmacy benefit.
 You must use a Preferred pharmacy, thereafter.
 This benefit limitation does not apply if you have primary Medicare Part B coverage.
-See page 95 for information about Tier 2 specialty drug fills from a Preferred pharmacy.
+See page 93 for information about Tier 2 specialty drug fills from a Preferred pharmacy.
 Medications restricted under this benefit are available on our FEP Blue Focus Specialty Drug List.
-Visit www.fepblue.org/specialtypharmacy or call us at 888-346-3731. • The calendar year deductibles: \$500 per person (\$1,000 per Self Plus One or Self and Family enrollment).
-The calendar year deductible applies to many of the benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • You must use Preferred providers in order to receive benefits.
-See below and page 18 for the exceptions to this requirement. • We provide benefits at Preferred benefit levels for services provided in Preferred facilities by Non-preferred radiologists, anesthesiologists, certified registered nurse anesthetists (CRNAs), pathologists, emergency room physicians, and assistant surgeons (including assistant surgeons in a physician's office).
-You are responsible for any difference between our payment and the billed amount. • You should be aware that some Non-preferred professional providers may provide services in Preferred inpatient facilities. • There is a \$10 visit copayment for each of the first 10 visits to a professional provider per calendar year.
-This applies to a combined total for medical and mental health and substance use disorder visits. • We waive the cost-share for the first 2 visits for telehealth per calendar year.
+Visit www.fepblue.org/specialtypharmacy or call us at 888-346-3731. - The calendar year deductibles: \$500 per person (\$1,000 per Self Plus One or Self and Family enrollment).
+We state whether or not the calendar year deductible applies for each benefit listed in this section. - You must use Preferred providers in order to receive benefits.
+See below and page 18 for the exceptions to this requirement. - We provide benefits at Preferred benefit levels for services provided in Preferred facilities by Non-preferred radiologists, anesthesiologists, certified registered nurse anesthetists (CRNAs), pathologists, emergency room physicians, and assistant surgeons (including assistant surgeons in a physician's office).
+You may be responsible for any difference between our payment and the billed amount.
+See page 29, NSA, for information on when you are not responsible for this difference. - You should be aware that some Non-preferred (non-PPO) professional providers may provide services in Preferred (PPO) facilities. - There is a \$10 visit copayment for each of the first 10 visits to a professional provider per calendar year.
+This applies to a combined total for medical and mental health and substance use disorder visits. - We waive the cost-share for the first 2 visits for telehealth per calendar year.
 This applies to a combined total for treatment of minor acute conditions, dermatology care, and mental health and substance use disorder conditions.
-(See pages 39 and 88.) • If you receive both preventive and diagnostic services from your Preferred provider on the same day, you are responsible for paying your cost-share for the diagnostic services.
-This includes applicable cost-share for diagnostic procedures such as an injection, laboratory, and X-ray services. • An incentive award is available for those members (member and/or Spouse over age 18) who receive an annual routine physical in 2020.
-Please see Section 5(h), page 108, for more information.
+(See pages 39 and 86.) - If you receive both preventive and diagnostic services from your Preferred provider on the same day, you are responsible for paying your cost-share for the diagnostic services.
+This includes applicable cost-share for diagnostic procedures such as an injection, laboratory, and X-ray services. - An incentive award is available for those members (member and/or Spouse over age 18) who receive an annual routine physical in 2022.
+Please see Section 5(h), page 106, for more information.